kpoilly/RAG-experiments/README.md

     *   **Rapid Development**: Layer caching is optimized for quick rebuilds when only source code changes.
     *   **Efficient Dependency Management**: The project uses uv and pyproject.toml for best-in-class performance during dependency installation.

-8. **Deep Observability (In Progress):** The system is being instrumented for comprehensive monitoring using Prometheus & Grafana.
+8. **Deep Observability:** The system is deeply instrumented for end-to-end observability, combining metric-based monitoring with detailed tracing:
-    *   **Current:** A powerful dashboard is available for monitoring the PostgreSQL database.
+    *   **LangSmith:** For tracing, debugging, and evaluating the RAG pipeline.
+It provides end-to-end visibility into every step of the chain (retrieval, reranking, generation) and tools for running evaluations on key metrics like faithfulness and answer relevance.
+    *   **Prometheus & Grafana:** For real-time metrics, dashboards, and alerting.
     *   **Roadmap:** Future dashboards will provide deep insights into the RAG pipeline (evaluations, performance), the LLM Gateway (token usage, costs, errors), and API metrics (latency, request rates).

 ---